EPA New England Topics

 - Administers grants, contracts, and interagency agreements to support ocean and coastal management programs and activities.

-- Serves as regional liaison with the Office of Oceans, Coasts, Estuaries & Beaches at EPA HQ in Washington, DC and Office of Research and Development, Atlantic Ecology Division in Narragansett, RI.
+- Serves as regional liaison with the Oceans and Coastal Protection Division at EPA HQ in Washington, DC and Office of Research and Development, Atlantic Ecology Division in Narragansett, RI.

 - Participates in national meetings and conferences on ocean and coastal management to share information, maintain expertise, and coordinate activities with other federal and state agencies and non-governmental organizations.